docker/docs/engine/admin/runmetrics.md

 ### Memory metrics: `memory.stat`

 Memory metrics are found in the "memory" cgroup.
-Note that the memory control group adds a little overhead, because it does very fine-grained accounting of the memory usage on your host.
+The memory control group adds a little overhead, because it does very fine-grained accounting of the memory usage on your host.
 Therefore, many distros chose to not enable it by default.
 Generally, to enable it, all you have